Comprehensive Guide to Calculus Removal Cost: Understanding the Investment in Dental Health

 A more intensive procedure for individuals with significant calculus build-up and gum disease.
 It involves cleaning both above and below the gum line to remove calculus and smooth the tooth roots.

-See also Teeth Cleaning Cost in Faridabad
+See also Teeth Cleaning Cost in Tamil Nadu

 Ultrasonic Scaling